Bibliography.

-Lennard-Jones potential
+Lennard-Jones (LJ) potential

 The chemical bond between two atoms results from the interaction between them.
+There are various forces that give such interactions.
+These can be

 Let us consider two atoms at a distance $r$.
 An empirical potential that describes the interaction between them is the potential Lennard-Jones,